dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 ```

 Notice that the order value of the netops tier is lower than the value of the
-`default` Tier.
+`default` tier.
 Lower order values have a higher precedence.

 <div class="alert alert-info" role="alert"><b>Note</b>:
 Read more about order values in the <a href="../reference/calicoq/">calicoctl reference section.</a>